Best Winter Hiking Pants For Snow & Cold [2023 Edition]

 Best Value

 These snow pants made it onto our list of the top models on the market because they offer a waterproof construction and plenty of insulation for cold temps.
-In particular, we like that they come with 60g of synthetic insulation, plus Columbia’s Omni-Heat technology to help keep you warm when the mercury drops.
+In particular, we like that they come with 60g of synthetic insulation, plus Columbia’s Omni-Heat technology to help keep you warm and dry when the mercury drops.

 That being said, unlike many other insulated winter hiking pants, the Snow Gun also features Omni-Tech, which allows for ample breathability as you cruise your way to the summit.
 They also come with vents on each pant leg for added ventilation, as well as internal gaiters to help you stay dry.